e-strauss/JML_XAI_Project/docs/src/limeExp.md

-## How does the code implements LIME for Image Input:
+## How does the code implement LIME for Image Input:
 ##### 1 Create super pixels for the input image through segmentation
 ---
 The aim of LIME is to generate an interpretable explanation, the first step is to calculate the input image in super pixels.